2ptO/coursera-ml/Deep Learning/02 Improving Deep Neural Networks/Course Notes.md

 - Why dropout? - to reduce overfitting and improve regularization
 - Intuition - Can't rely on any one feature, so spreading weights
-- Spreading the weights will shrink the $\parallel w \parallel^2$ - squared norm of the weights - that acheives the similar effect as L2 regularization
+- Spreading the weights will shrink the $\parallel w \parallel^2$ - squared norm of the weights - that acheives the similar effect as L2 regularization.
+- When you shut some neurons down, you actually modify your model.
+The idea behind drop-out is that at each iteration, you train a different model that uses only a subset of your neurons.
+With dropout, your neurons thus become less sensitive to the activation of one other specific neuron, because that other neuron might be shut down at any time.
 - ![why-dropout-works](images/why-dropout-works.png)
-- Dropout can be applied to input technically, but not recommended.
+- Dropout can be applied to input layer technically, but not recommended.
 - Can very the keep probability for every layer.
 For layers that are not expected to overfit, keep-probability can be set to a high value.
 - Dropout often applied in computer vision, because lack of high precision data in the training set.
 - Side effect: Cost function J becomes little indeterministic because of random dropouts.
 Makes debugging little difficult.
 Turn off dropout and calculate cost curve to debug and then turn it on.